Attention First-Time Home Buyers!

 How the Rebate Works

 When you purchase a newly built home in Canada, the federal 5% GST normally applies to the purchase price.
+Under the new program, eligible first-time buyers can receive a rebate that returns that tax.

-• Full rebate on homes priced at $1 million or less, up to $50,000 back
+• Full rebate on homes priced at $1 million or less — up to $50,000 back

 • Partial rebate on homes priced between $1 million and $1.5 million